 The best bases will be flush-cut log segments, preferably of a hard wood, and should have a diameter about twice the size of the largest pieces you’ll put on it.

 Mulling Over the Maul

-That brings us to the conclusion of our look at the splitting maul.
+That brings us to the conclusion of our look at the best splitting mauls.

 Big and hefty, or small and light – there really is a tool available for every splitting task and user size.

-As for me, after having a closer look at my own trusty 6-pound maul, I see a crack has formed in the shoulder of the hickory handle…
+As for me, after having a closer look at my own trusty six-pound splitting maul, I see a crack has formed in the shoulder of the hickory handle…

 It’s seen regular use for 20 years now, so that seems to be a reasonable lifespan.
 Maybe it’s time for an upgrade!